Prosono/SMARTi_BaseComponent/README.md

 - Alarmo
 This integration will allow the user to set up their own alarm system and is integrated into SMARTi.

-Setup

-Go to Settings > Devices & Services > Add Integration in Home Assistant.
-Search for SMARTi and select it.
-SMARTi will be automatically configured—no additional input required.

-SMARTi supports multiple languages:

-    English (default)
-    Norwegian (Norsk)

-More languages can be added upon request.
-Contributing

-We welcome contributions!
-If you'd like to add features or report bugs:

-Fork this repository.
-Create a new branch.
-Submit a pull request with your changes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Support

 If you encounter any issues, please open an issue in the GitHub repository.

 Let me know if you want to customize specific sections or add additional details!